The U.S. federal tax system is a pay-as-you-go arrangement. Taxpayers are supposed to pay the IRS relatively soon after they receive any income.

 Taxpayers who would not normally be eligible to collect unemployment, such as sole proprietors and independent contractors, could collect during this same period as well if they lost their jobs due to the pandemic.
 These unemployment checks were considered to be taxable income.

-The IRS offers an interactive tool on its website to help you determine whether your unemployment benefits are taxable, but they typically are except for the special provisions of the ARPA.
+The IRS offers an interactive tool on its website to help you determine whether your unemployment benefits are taxable.
+They typically are except for the special provisions of the ARPA.

 Did You Get a Stimulus Check?